-Since 2017, Schuyler has fought in the House to increase access to affordable healthcare, to lower prescription drug costs, to invest in our public education system, and to pass common-sense gun safety legislation.
-Now he's ready to bring those priorities to the bigger stage of the State Senate.
+Since 2017, Schuyler has fought in the House to increase access to affordable healthcare, lower prescription drug costs, invest in our public education system and pass common-sense gun safety legislation.

 Increasing and improving access to high-quality, affordable healthcare is a top priority for Schuyler.
 In 2018, Schuyler voted to expand Medicaid — which gave healthcare access to more than 500,000 Virginians.
 He will continue to fight to lower prescription drug costs and improve our healthcare system so that it works better for working families.

 Every woman should be allowed to consult with her doctor and make her own reproductive healthcare decisions.
 Whether she says “no” to an unwanted pregnancy or “yes” to becoming a parent, her choices should be free of punishment, judgement, or political interference like Virginia’s Targeted Restrictions on Abortion Providers (or TRAP regulations).
 Schuyler is prepared to fight back against any threats to reproductive healthcare — including dangerous abortion bans — and will defend and protect access to safe, legal abortions in Virginia.